 MSPS Undergraduate Scholarships

 - Sheehy Scholarship: The Sheehy Scholarship is endowed by Dr. Vincent A. Sheehy, a Catholic University's Alumnus and prominent Washingtonian.
 The Scholarship is designed to assist non-traditional students complete their first undergraduate degree and is exclusively for MSPS students.
 Students who wish to be considered must apply each academic year.
 Award amounts vary based on these criteria: financial need, Catholic University's course success (GPA), and academic progress (total number of credits completed).
 Since its inception in 1993, over 1200 MSPS students have benefited from Dr. Sheehy’s generosity and dedication to the mission and vision of The Catholic University of America.
 Please see the application form for more information on this prestigious scholarship.
-The application deadline for new students is August 5, 2019 for the upcoming academic year.
+The application deadline for new students is Thursday, January 9, 2019 for the upcoming semester.
 Application available here.

 - Community College Transfer Scholarship: Please contact an Admissions Counselor for the application form.